RamyaS1184/FinTrack/README.md

 # FinTrack - Personal Budget Tracker

 FinTrack is a responsive and modern web-based personal finance manager.
 It allows users to set a monthly budget, track their expenses, and visualize their spending habits through an interactive pie chart.
-The application is built with vanilla JavaScript, Tailwind CSS, and Chart.js, and it uses `localStorage` to persist data in the browser.
+The application is built with vanilla JavaScript, CSS, and Chart.js, and it uses `localStorage` to persist data in the browser.

 This project includes a stylish landing page (`home.html`) and the main budget tracker application (`index.html`).